aspose-words/Aspose.Words-API-References/english/net/aspose.words/headerfooter/_index.md

 ---
 title: Class HeaderFooter
 second_title: Aspose.Words for .NET API Reference
-description: Represents a container for the header or footer text of a section.
+description: Represents a container for the header or footer text of a section in C#
 type: docs
 weight: 2940
 url: /net/aspose.words/headerfooter/